firefly-iii/docs/new-docs/advanced-installation/cron.md

 Firefly III supports several feature that requires you to run a cron job:

 1. [Recurring transactions](../advanced-concepts/recurring.md).
 Firefly III can automatically create transactions for you.
-  If Firefly III is to actually create these recurring transactions for you, someone or something must check every single day if a new transaction is due to be created.
+  If Firefly III is to actually create these recurring transactions for you, someone or something must verify every single day if a new transaction is due to be created.
 2. [Automatic budgeting](../concepts/budgets.md).
 Firefly III can automatically set your budgets for you.
 3. [Telemetry](../support/telemetry.md).
 When enabled (telemetry is **opt-in**), Firefly III will submit its telemetry data.